magento/devdocs/guides/v2.0/mtf/features/test_suite.md

 A tag has two parameters: `group` and `value`.
 In a constraint, they are provided as a constant name and its value respectively.
 See the following example:

-- The tag in the constraint, it should be added to the beginning of a class definition:
+- Any tags that are used in the constraint should be added to the beginning of a class definition:

 {% highlight php startinline=1 %}